This topic presents an overview of the differences between the QuarkXPress and InDesign attributes and features available to use in Q++Studio.

 Increasing the thickness of a textbox's frame has a different effect in QuarkXPress and InDesign.

-However, in InDesign, the frame thickness grows outward, meaning that increasing the thickness of a box frame by 1 point, for example, will increase the size of that box by 1 point in all 4 directions (making the box 2 points taller and 2 points wider).
+However, in InDesign, the frame thickness grows both inward and outward, meaning that increasing the thickness of a box frame by 1 point, for example, will increase the frame thickness by 0.5 point inward and 0.5 point outward, thus making the box 1 point taller and 1 point wider.

 Anchored Boxes

 In InDesign, it is possible to nest anchored boxes (a box anchored in another anchored box).
-This recursive use of anchored boxes is supported since September 2022.
+This can be very useful to have anchored minicalendars with week shading within each minicalendar as shown here.

 XPress Tags